WallStreetMojo

 Uses

 As the name “average” suggests, it refers to the central point among a set of observations.
-When it is utilized in mathematics, it represents the number which is typically mean of a group of numbers.
+When it is utilized in mathematics, it represents the number which is typically the meaning of a group of numbers.
 The term is often used to express a number, which represents a group of people or things.
-It is very important because it helps in summarising a large number of data into a single value, and it also indicates that there is some inconsistency around the single value within the original data, which forms a very crucial part of the central tendency theory.
+It is very important because it helps in summarizing a large number of data into a single value, and it also indicates that there is some inconsistency around the single value within the original data, which forms a very crucial part of the central tendency theory.

 Recommended Articles